RailsEventStore/rails_event_store/railseventstore.org/README.md

 ## Serving the docs locally

-Provided you have Ruby installed, you can serve docs locally at `http://localhost:4567`
+Provided you have Ruby installed, you can serve the docs locally at `http://localhost:4567`

 ```
 bundle install